How to Delete Your Instagram Account Permanently - 2023 Update

-If you want to share a little bit less online, you might be considering deleting or deactivating your social media accounts.
-This article will show you how to permanently delete your Instagram account.
+If you want to share a little bit less online, you might also consider deleting or deactivating your social media accounts.
+If you're ready, this article will show you how to permanently delete your Instagram account.

 Deactivating vs Deleting: What You Need to Know